WHISTLEBLOWER LAWYER IN AUSTIN

 When you hear the words qui tam, this is what is referring to a whistleblower lawsuit that’s brought under the False Claims Act.
 Qui tam lawsuits are what allow the whistleblowers to receive a percentage of what's recovered by the government.
 There are several situations that might prove your eligibility to file a qui tam lawsuit.
 If you have information that your employer is:

 There is often a fear of retaliation that surrounds the idea of whistleblowing, which is why the government provides incentives to those who come forward.
-Reporting fraud and misconduct allows the Securities and Exchange commission to preserve the integrity of U.S. markets and reduce harm to investors.
-It also allows the Commission to hold those engaging in unlawful activities accountable for their actions.
+Reporting fraud and misconduct allows the Securities and Exchange Commission (SEC) to prevent waste of taxpayer money and to preserve the integrity of U.S. markets and reduce harm to investors.
+It also allows the government to hold those engaging in unlawful activities accountable for their actions.

 Under the False Claims Act, a whistleblower who is successful in bringing forth a qui tam lawsuit may recover monetary rewards.
 This includes reinstatement, double back pay plus interest, and other special damages.
 Special damages refers to litigation costs and attorney fees as well as any emotional distress that resulted from the incident.

-The amount in awards that the Commission grants whistleblowers ranges between 15%-30% of money collected in cases where sanctions reach over $1,000,000.
-It also depends on how helpful you are to the investigation and how well your whistleblower attorney is able to negotiate.
+The amount in awards that the government grants whistleblowers ranges between 10%-30% of money collected, depending on how helpful you are to the investigation and how well your whistleblower lawyer is able to negotiate.

 Why Do I Need a Whistleblower Lawyer?